SeldonIO/seldon-core/docs-gb/examples/pipeline-cyclic.md

 # Cyclic Pipeline

-This notebook shows how to deploy a cyclic pipeline using Core 2.
-In this example, we build a simple counter that starts from a user-provided number and counts up to 10 before stopping.
-If the starting number is already greater than 10, the pipeline stops immediately.
+Learn how to deploy a cyclic pipeline using Core 2.
+In this example, you'll build a simple counter that begins at a user-defined starting value and increments by one until it reaches 10.
+If the starting value is already greater than 10, the pipeline terminates immediately without running.

 ## Models